-Amazon sells fulfillment services for sales on rival platforms through a service called Multi-Channel Fulfillment.
+Amazon, however, sells fulfillment services for sales on rival platforms through a service called Multi-Channel Fulfillment.
 Multihoming merchants who use rival e-commerce platforms to list and sell goods can purchase fulfillment services for those sales from Amazon using inventory that is located in an Amazon warehouse.
 The seller instructs Amazon to deliver specific goods of the seller to the relevant consumer.
 Notice that interoperability runs the other way as well: a seller can use a rival fulfillment service-its own, or a third party-to deliver sales made on Amazon's marketplace.

 Again, does this leave any role for a regulator?
 We could first ask whether this service fully satisfies the criteria of equitable interoperability.
-One issue is that the goods are packaged in Amazon branded boxes, and this might not be appropriate for a product sold on a rival e-commerce site.
-92 Perhaps more importantly, a regulator enforcing equitable interoperability is positioned to protect competition by preventing leveraging from one side of the interface to the other.
+A regulator enforcing equitable interoperability is positioned to protect competition by preventing leveraging from one side of the interface to the other.
 For example, the Amazon marketplace might be able to use its marketplace search results to advantage its fulfillment service by more prominently featuring the products of sellers that use Amazon fulfillment.
 In that setting, fulfillment interoperability is not equitable because some choices are advantaged over others.
-The regulator could require that the marketplace not discriminate in its rankings, search results, or in any other any other method used to steer consumers against sellers who use third-party fulfillment.
+The regulator could require that the marketplace not discriminate in its rankings, search results, or in any other method used to steer consumers against sellers who use thirdparty fulfillment.
 Likewise, the regulator could require the platform not to discriminate against any seller that chooses to list on rival marketplaces, set different prices, or offer different selections on rival marketplaces.
 The regulator could also ensure the platform doesn't use its fulfillment services to gather data about other sellers and their products that it then could turn around and use to compete against or undercut those sellers with its own products.